 To which those of us who still see ourselves reflected in the glasses of one of our brightest stars might simply add: “Amen.”

-On February 26, 2016, at 9 p.m., nationwide PBS stations and TV One will premiere “Smithsonian Salutes Ray Charles: In Performance at the White House.”
+On February 26, 2016, at 9 p.m., PBS stations nationwide will premiere “Smithsonian Salutes Ray Charles: In Performance at the White House.”
 Check local listings.
 On February 19, the popular exhibition “Ray Charles: The Genius,” returns to the National Museum of American History.